 Get Help From Our Monroe, NC Personal Injury Attorneys Today

 At Perry, Bundy, Plyler & Long, LLP, our North Carolina personal injury lawyers will help you recover every penny that you rightfully deserve.
 We know how to hold defendants and their insurance providers accountable.
-For a confidential, no-obligation review of your personal injury claim, please contact our law firm right away.
 From our law office in Monroe, we represent injured victims throughout North Carolina, including in Union County, Stanly County, and Anson County.
+For a confidential, no-obligation review of your personal injury claim, please contact our legal team at 704-631-9396 right away.

 With over 110 years of combined legal experience, you can trust your case with us.